 Drop one or more airstones into the container.
 The water should maintain good circulation.
 Rinse your harvested baby Brine Shrimp with clean saltwater and release them in your Grow Out Container.

 Feeding Your Brine Shrimp

 For maximum results, your Brine Shrimp should have food available 24/7.
 At the same time, you don't want to flood the container with so much food that the shrimp can't consume it all, allowing it to settle to the bottom of the container and starting to decompose.
 Overfeeding will only add to your container maintenance.

 So how often and how much should you feed?
-Of course, it depends on the size of your Grow Out Container and your Brine Shrimp size and population.
+It depends on the size of your Grow Out Container and your Brine Shrimp size and population.
 To begin with, when you have a small population of small Brine Shrimp in your container, it won't take much.
 A good "rule of thumb" is to feed just enough of the mixture to make the container water slightly cloudy.
 Keep an eye on the water and, when it appears to be clear (most or almost all of the food having been consumed), add some more food.
 Over time, you will know how much and how often to add food to the container.